ianrose42/MACQ_scRNAseq/README.md

 # Preparation

 ## System requirements
 This pipeline requires the workflow language [NextFlow](https://www.nextflow.io/) and the containerization tool [Docker](https://www.docker.com/) to run.
-I won't provide installation instructions since each tools has extensive documentation
+I won't provide installation instructions since each tools has extensive documentation. <br>

 ## Docker Images
 Most of this pipeline's Docker images are available on [Docker Hub](https://hub.docker.com/).
 However, I placed the Python environment and deconvolution tools in the same Docker image, which will need to be built. <br>